human-conditions/yodrew.github.io-original/_pages/protocol.md

 - microretreat: retreat for five seconds.
 Then take a break in red light till you feel ready for the next microretreat.
 Gradually increase the length of the micro-retreats and decrease the breaks.
 Do this for at least 15 minutes.
 The next night, go at least 30 minutes, etc. Within a week or two, you should feel comfortable enough to retreat.
 - reason: go over the facts of your situation in your mind.
 What evidence do you have for what you fear?
 You can learn to recognize and dismiss arbitrary (baseless) ideas.*
 - companion: retreat with another person inside or near the darkroom till you feel ok alone
 - red light: bring a red LED light with you.
-Pure red light gives no signal to the circadian system bring rest to an end and prepare you for action.
+Pure red light gives no signal to the circadian system to finish resting and prepare for action.
 If other techniques don't help you ease your anxiety or panic, turn on the red light for a minute.
 This is a last resort.
 Don't do this regularly.

 I had a client from a superstitious culture who was raised to fear the dark.
 But the idea of resting in darkness appealed to her common sense.
 She stayed in darkness for a whole night for the first time in her life at my darkroom.
 Afterward, she said that when her fear of monsters or ghosts came, she simply reasoned her way through it.